Student Awards

 Commencement Marshals

-These honorary positions recognize one student from each of the Masters programs, one student from the CAS Program, as well as two graduating Ph.D. students.
+These honorary positions recognize one student from each of the Masters programs, one student from the CAS Program, as well as two graduating Ed.L.D. students and two graduating Ph.D. students.
 Marshals are elected by their classmates and must be candidates for degrees.
 Students may only vote for marshals from their program.
 Students will receive further information and online poll voting links from the Office of Student Affairs in early-April.

 Please keep in mind the following criteria when considering your nominations for Class Marshal